Wisbech: Religious sites

 A Chapel of Ease (Octagon Church) was built in 1827, completed in 1830 and controversially demolished in 1952.
 The large lantern was based on that of Ely Cathedral.
-The church yard remains and has been opened up for public access.
+The churchyard remains and has been opened up for public access.

 Education

 An infant school for two to six-year olds was established in the great hall of the workhouse in 1839.
 Primary schools in Wisbech include: Clarkson Infant and Nursery School, St Peters Church of England Junior School, Orchards Church of England Academy, Peckover Primary School, The Nene Infant School, Ramnoth Junior School and Elm Road Primary School.
 There are also specialist schools, Meadowgate Academy, Cambian Wisbech School, The County School & Trinity School.

 Wisbech has two secondary schools: the private Wisbech Grammar School, which was founded in 1379, making it one of the oldest schools in the United Kingdom, and the state-funded Thomas Clarkson Academy.
-There is also a further education centre: the College of West Anglia formerly the Isle College.
+There is also a further education centre: the College of West Anglia, formerly the Isle College.